 Parks and gardens are indeed hard to find in Lithgow, which makes Queen Elizabeth Park (also known as Lithgow Park) such a pleasant place to be.

-Note that Queen Elizabeth Park isn’t a spectacular attraction in Lithgow by any means, but it’s an interesting enough place in the town centre to stop by and have a wander around.
+Note that Queen Elizabeth Park isn’t a spectacular attraction in Lithgow by any means, but it’s an interesting enough place in the town centre to stop by and wander around.

 A visit to the Japanese Bath House near Lithgow is perfect for those looking for a relaxing activity in beautiful natural surroundings.

 The bath house is quietly tucked away on a large block of farmland in South Bowenfels, facing the scenic Lake Lyell.
 It offers relaxation treatment packages, public and private bath sessions, tea rooms, and much more.

 Lake Lyell is a water catchment created to supply water for the Wallerawang and Mount Piper power stations and is owned by Energy Australia.

 The lake is a popular recreation area for fishing, water skiing, swimming and canoeing, especially during the summer.
 The recreation park is located on the south-western edge of the lake, accessible via Magpie Hollow Road.